blab/zika-seq/depth_coverage/README.md

 6. Fill in <name1> and <name2> into pool1 and pool2 in `depth_coverage.R`
 7. Stats acquired using `poretools stats <path/to/base/called/reads`

+Reported p20 and p40 values represent percentage of the Zika genome which has at coverage of at least 20/40 reads, respectively.

 #### Overlap graphs and stats on `pass` libraries
 ##### NB01-NB07 Overlap
 ![](figures/Coverage-Overlap-NB01-NB07.png)

+p20: 0.9702
+p40: 0.9671

 |                 	| NB01     	| NB07     	|
 |------------------	|---------	|---------	|